Sydnee McElroy: Politics

 On 9 February 2022, McElroy announced that she was running for District 26 in the 2022 West Virginia House of Delegates election.
 She won the Democratic primary in the district on May 11, 2022, and ran against the incumbent (Note: Rohrbach was originally elected to District 17, which is roughly congruous with the new District 26 after redistricting for the 2022 election.)
 Republican Matthew Rohrbach.
 She was endorsed by Planned Parenthood.
 McElroy was defeated by Rohrbach in the election.

 Writing

 McElroy has written about family medicine and preventive care for patients.
 The Sawbones Book, a companion to the podcast, was published by Weldon Owen in October 2018.
 The book was illustrated by Sydnee's sibling, Teylor Smirl.

 Personal life

-She is married to writer and podcaster Justin McElroy, with whom she has two daughters: Charlie, born in 2014 and Cooper, born in 2018.
+She is married to writer and podcaster Justin McElroy, with whom she has two daughters.